Whatever we expect with confidence becomes our own self-fulfilling prophecy.

 People who have high levels of self-confidence aren’t phased by embarrassment.
-They understand that the fear of embarrassment is simply an extension of the fear of failure and the fear or making mistakes.
-And those two fears are simply outcroppings of the fear or criticism and the fear or rejection.
-The result of course comes in the form of embarrassment and not wanting to do something because one of these fears is prevalent in one’s life.
+They understand that the fear of embarrassment is simply an extension of the fear of failure and the fear of making mistakes.
+And those two fears are simply outcroppings of the fear of criticism and the fear of rejection.
+The result, of course, comes in the form of embarrassment and not wanting to do something because one of these fears is prevalent in one’s life.
 They clearly understand that feeling embarrassed is all in the eye of the beholder.
 What one person finds embarrassing, another person will revel in.
 They overcome this fear by absolutely “owning” everything they do no matter how poorly they do it at first, and that is why their self-confidence never wavers.

 For a comprehensive analysis on how to get over the fear of embarrassment, please read Overcoming Embarrassment.